Andrei Chikatilo: First arrest and release

-On 13 September 1984, Chikatilo was observed by two undercover detectives attempting to talk to young women at Rostov bus station.
+On 13 September 1984, Chikatilo was observed by two undercover detectives attempting to talk to young women at a Rostov bus station.
 The detectives followed him as he wandered through the city, trying to approach women and committing acts of frotteurism in public places.
 Upon Chikatilo's arrival at the city's central market he was arrested and held.
 A search of his belongings revealed a knife with a 20 cm blade, several lengths of rope, and a jar of Vaseline.
 He was also discovered to be under investigation for minor theft at one of his former employers, which gave the investigators the legal right to hold him for a prolonged period of time.
 Chikatilo's dubious background was uncovered, and his physical description matched the description of the man seen walking alongside Dmitry Ptashnikov prior to the boy's murder.
-A sample of Chikatilo's blood was taken; the results of which revealed his blood group to be type A, whereas semen samples found upon a total of six victims murdered by the unknown killer throughout the spring and summer of 1984 had been classified by medical examiners to be type AB.
+A sample of Chikatilo's blood was taken, the results of which revealed his blood group to be type A, whereas semen samples found upon a total of six victims murdered by the unknown killer throughout the spring and summer of 1984 had been classified by medical examiners as being type AB.
 Chikatilo's name was added to the card index file used by investigators; however, the results of his blood type analysis largely discounted him as being the unknown killer.

 Chikatilo was found guilty of theft of property from his previous employer.
 His membership of the Communist Party was revoked and he was sentenced to one year in prison.
 He was released from custody on 12 December 1984 after serving three months.

-On 8 October 1984 the head of the Russian Public Prosecutors Office formally linked twenty-three of Chikatilo's murders into one case and dropped all charges against the mentally disabled youths who had previously confessed to the murders.
+On 8 October 1984, the head of the Russian Public Prosecutors Office formally linked twenty-three of Chikatilo's murders into one case and dropped all charges against the mentally disabled youths who had previously confessed to the murders.